Sennarion/MyMoney/README.md

 On the Statistics page, we present all your expenses using a doughnut diagram sorting your transactions by categories.
 The Statistic page displays categories summary during the chosen period.
-Besides, you can change the period of your visible transactions using selects.
+Besides, you can change the period of your visible transactions using dropdown lists.

 ---

 ## Technology stack:

-The MyMoney app is the React app, where we as developers try to use all our knowledge from JavaScript Bootcamp.
+The MyMoney app is the React app, where we as developers tried to use all our knowledge from JavaScript Bootcamp.

-For page navigation, we work with React Router and High order component that helps us with user token checking.
-We employ Redux Toolkit for centralizing our application's state and enabling powerful logic capabilities.
-We choose Redux Thunk and Axios for most of all async\await operations.
+For page navigation, we work with React Router and Higher order component that helps us with user token checking.
+We implement Redux Toolkit for centralizing our application's state and enabling powerful logic capabilities.
+We have choosen Redux Thunk and Axios for most of all async\await operations.

 We use styled-components for styling our app.
-For increasing user experience we add a spinner that informs the user that data loading is in progress.
-We create all forms inside the app by using Formik and yup libraries.
+For increasing user experience we added a spinner that informs the user that data loading is in progress.
+We created all forms inside the app by using Formik and yup libraries.

 ---

-We hope you enjoy the MyMoney application!
+We hope you will enjoy the MyMoney application!

 ---